 ‘Letters and Sounds’ introduces phonemes and graphemes in six phases.
 Phase 1 focuses on tuning into sounds, listening and remembering sounds and talking about sounds.
 Children are then introduced to phonemes and graphemes through the remaining five phases.
 Phase 1 is constantly reinforced throughout the school’s phonic programme, whatever phase is being taught at the time.

 Phase 2 and 3 phonemes are taught in Reception.
-At Reinwood, we ensure we use the correct pronunciation of phonemes so that children can more easily blend to read words (watch the Pure Sounds video opposite).
+At Reinwood, we ensure we use the correct pronunciation of phonemes so that children can more easily blend to read words (watch the Pure Sounds video above).

 Phase 3 is reinforced in the first half of the Autumn Term in Year 1, so every child has a strong foundation for the next three phases: